A Reader Writes in Defense of Kids

-12/9/1982 Susan was right.
+Published December 9, 1982.
+Susan was right.
 A few columns back I wrote an article suggesting that children in Utah sometimes become unruly in public places.
-My wife said I would get a lot of response from the mail.
-And I did.
+My wife said I would get a lot of response from the mail, and I did.
 Everyone agreed with me.
 Everyone, that is, except Gloria Hubble from Bountiful.
 Gloria was the only one who took exception with what I wrote.

 “I don’t think it is really too hard to understand why children misbehave in public, especially when such places are meant mainly for adults.
 After all, what is in it for them?
 Take, for example, the church dinners you referred to.
 Visualize this scenario.

 “You and your family are invited to a ‘family’ dinner at your church.
 As you enter the room where the dinner is to be served, you notice that all of the tables are low, just right for your children.
 The chairs are also small.
-The food served is peanut butter sandwiches and jello.
-The table manner standard will be set by the children.
+The food served is peanut butter sandwiches and Jell-O. The children will set the table manners standard.
 And the entertainment for the evening is Big Bird and Cookie Monster.

 “You are very uncomfortable sitting on the little chair under the low table.
 But you are expected to sit still and enjoy your food even though you really do not like it.
 Above all, you are not to complain.
 Of course, it is understood that you should not talk to other adults and especially not try to have a good time with them.
 After all, it might disturb the children and spoil their fun even though you are bored to death.

 “I would agree with you that if a function is meant only for adults, children should probably not attend.
-If, however, the function is meant for families, then it should be geared for the children in the family at least as much as it is for the adults.
-Actually they should be geared more to children because adults hopefully have a higher level of tolerance.
+If, however, the function is meant for families, then it should be geared toward the children in the family at least as much as it is for the adults.
+Actually, they should be geared more toward the children because adults hopefully have a higher level of tolerance.
 While adults can generally understand something given on a child’s level, children very often cannot understand much of what is presented on an adult level.